Quasi-Cyclic LDPC Codes: Influence of Proto- and Tanner-Graph Structure on Minimum Hamming Distance Upper Bounds: Type-I QC/Convolutional Codes

-(This code was obtained by shortening the last $r$ positions of the $(3,5)$-regular type-I QC-LDPC code of length $5r$ presented in~\cite{Tanner:Sridhara:Fuja:01:1}.\footnote{Note that in~\cite{Tanner:Sridhara:Fuja:01:1}, $r=31$, and the code parameters are $[155, 64, 20]$.
+(This code was obtained by shortening the last $r$ positions of the $(3,5)$-regular type-$1$ QC LDPC code of length $5r$ presented in~\cite{Tanner:Sridhara:Fuja:01:1}.\footnote{Note that in~\cite{Tanner:Sridhara:Fuja:01:1}, $r=31$, and the code parameters are $[155, 64, 20]$.
 Also note that by shortening a code, the girth of the associated Tanner graph cannot decrease.}) Evaluating the bounds in~\eqref{eq:bound:2} and~\eqref{eq:bound:type:1:1} for this polynomial parity-check matrix, we see that the minimum Hamming distance is upper bounded by $24$, and for suitable choices of $r$ this upper bound is indeed achieved.
 We computed the minimum Hamming distance of the code for different values of $r$ and obtained that $r = 31$ is the smallest such choice.
-The minimum Hamming distance for some values are listed in the following table.
+The code obtained for $r=31$ has parameters $[124, 33, 24]$.
+The minimum Hamming distance and rate for this and some other values of $r$ are listed in the following table.

 \end{example}